KanzNguyen/Hierarchical-Multi-Label-Learning-for-sEMG-Based-Gesture-Recognition/README.md

 ## Results

-Achieved **20–35% accuracy improvement** using the combined feature set (SNTDF + Extended Hudgins) over the Hudgins-5 baseline with SVM/LDA across all 3 benchmarks.
+Achieved **20–35% accuracy improvement** using the combined feature set (SNTDF + Hudgin_9) over the Hudgins-5 baseline with SVM/LDA across all 3 benchmarks.

 ---